Soerensen42/Hyperopt/README.md

 -Make sure the network selected hyperparamters are the right type, most fitting would be at the start of the function.

 Reset:
 To Start another search either delete the Trials.p and Results.txt files or rename them.
+If The Terminal crashes somehow You need to adapt the maximum amounts of jobs the Terminal issues now. (already finished jobs is gained by looking at the Trials object)
+'''
+print(len(list(Trials)))
+'''

 Results:
 Currently best Paraeters set can be found in the Results.txt file.
 There is also the possibility to play with the Trials.p for more analyzation options.
 There is an example in the Analyzer.py file (wip)